wadewegner/sfdx-dreaminvest/README.md

 2. Push the source into my org: `sfdx force:source:push`

+3. Assign the user to the permset: `sfdx force:user:permset:assign -n DreamInvest`

-3. Open the org and run app: `sfdx force:org:open`
+4. Open the org and run app: `sfdx force:org:open`